Infectious Diseases and Vaccines

 • For the screening of therapies against COVID-19, Janssen in Belgium collaborates with the Rega Institute for Medical Research (KU Leuven).

-• Our PCR-tests (polymerase chain reaction) in the Janssen laboratories in Beerse (Belgium) are used to investigate whether someone is infected with the coronavirus.
+• Our PCR-tests (polymerase chain reaction) in the Janssen laboratories in Beerse (Belgium) were used during the first wave of the pandemic to investigate whether someone was infected with the coronavirus.

 • More than 100 colleagues (most of them working on our site in Leiden) contribute to our scientific response to COVID-19.
 To this end, we collaborate with the Department of Medical Microbiology of Leiden University Medical Centre.

 More information about Janssen